ajbajbajb/BG_Sentiment_Slider/AJB.md

 Local environment: http://localhost:8000
 Data schema visible at: http://localhost:8000/___graphql

+Since we built this tool for testing, there are still some scaffolding from our testing environment.
+I have marked these artifacts with  ```// TESTING //```

 # Built from 1 page, 1 template, and 3 components

 - Page:         index.js